day8/re-frame/README.md

 re-frame recomends that you put your data into one place which we'll call `app-db`.
 Structure the data in that place, of course.

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well formed data into Postgres or mysql.
 But within a running application (in memory), it is different.
-If you have background in OO, this data-in-one-place is a hard one to swallow.
+If you have a background in OO, this data-in-one-place is a hard one to swallow.
 You've spent your life breaking systems into pieces, organised around behaviour and trying to hide the data.
 I still wake up in a sweat some nights thinking about all that clojure data lying around exposed and passive.